InformaticsMatters/fragnet/README.md

 Test the container using the [docker-compose.yml](docker-compose.yml)
 file:

-    docker-compose -f docker-compose-test.yml up
+    docker-compose up

 This uses a sample Neo4j database with a small amount of data.
+It takes a short time to initialise.

 ## Official deployments
 >   For the legacy deployment process (to AWS EC2 instances) refer to